 Absolutely essential for comfortable playing is a great piano bench.
 The more comfort, the more you will want to practice!

-The absolute best is an adjustable bench, especially padded, that you can put at exactly the right height.
+The absolute best is an adjustable bench, especially if it's padded, that you can put at exactly the right height.
 As a good bench will help you to sit with the best posture when playing, it will also facilitate balance and coordination.
 Read more about the piano bench here.

 Good lighting is also very important when playing and practicing.

 Make sure your lighting is adequate and does not cast any shadows on the keyboard.